paivaspol/paivaspol.github.io/projects.md

 ***Vroom: Accelerating the Mobile Web with Server-Aided Dependency Resolution***

+Accessing web pages from mobile devices over a mobile connection is slow.
-The existing slowness of the web on mobile devices frustrates users and hurts the revenue of website providers.
-Prior studies have attributed high page load times to dependencies within the page load
-process: network latency in fetching a resource delays its processing, which in turn delays when dependent resources can be discovered and fetched.
+Prior studies attributed high page load times to dependencies within the page load process: netwowkr latency in fetching a resource delays its processing, which in turn delays when other resources can be discovered and fetched.

-To securely address the impact that these dependencies have on page load times, we present VROOM, a rethink of how clients and servers interact to facilitate web page loads.
-Unlike existing solutions, which require clients to either trust proxy servers or discover all the resources on any page themselves, VROOM’s key characteristics are that clients fetch every resource directly from the domain that hosts it but web servers aid clients in discovering resources.
-Input from web servers decouples a client’s processing of resources from its fetching of resources, thereby enabling independent use of both the CPU and the network.
+Vroom is a rethink of the process of loading a web page that securely address the inefficiency of the page load while preserving the end-to-end nature of the web.
+Vroom does this by decoupling resource discovery from parsing and executing.
+This allows the CPU and the network to be used independently.
 As a result, VROOM reduces the median page load time by more than 5 seconds across popular News and Sports sites.
-To enable these benefits, our contributions lie in making web servers capable of accurately aiding clients in resource discovery and judiciously scheduling a client’s receipt of resources.